 The flashing is located along various intersections of your roof, on all the joints, at the edges of any skylights, in parts where the chimney connects with the roof, as well as any similar areas.
 Cold temperatures and rain, as well as any strong winds, can sometimes cause the flashing to tear, loosen, lift up, and even corrode.
 To prevent damage and other issues related to leaking water (which can be expensive to repair), you should inspect the flashing to make sure everything is in working order.

-For more information about how you can keep your roof from getting damaged this winter, be sure to get in touch with Bayfront Roofing.
+For more information about how you can keep your roof from getting damaged this winter, be sure to get in touch with Bayfront Roofing and Construction.